 This is a true Black Face AA964 designed single channel amp housed in a Princeton Reverb size cab, buillt with a 12" speaker, and the same Black Face circuitry found in a Black Face Deluxe Reverb / Vibrolux style amp, only without the unused Normal channel.
 Vintage Sound added a Mid range tone pot for better control over your EQ, a Dwell control to the back of the chassis as a second EQ for the Reverb, and a Bright/Dark Switch, so the amp would not be permanently wired in the Bright mode like the original.

-The Vintage 35sc is basically a single channel, handwired 65 Deluxe Reverb circuit, only more powerful, lighter, and more portable.
+The Vintage 35sc is basically a single channel, handwired 65 Deluxe Reverb circuit, only more powerful, and lighter.

-1) One thing you'll notice is the addition of a "MIDDLE" tone control.
-This, of course, was not on the original amp.
-So, why did Vintage Sound decide to add it in?
-Well, first of all, it absolutely does nothing to hurt the integrity of the circuit or tone.
+1) The addition of a "MIDDLE" tone control.
 The original Fender circuit actually had a fixed "MIDDLE" that was set permanently at 6.8k.
-Vintage Sound removed this resistor from the circuit and replaced it with a much more versatile 10k potentiometer.
-The result is you now have the ability to adjust this frequency range without compromising the original tone.
-If you want it to sound precisely like a 65 Deluxe Reverb, just turn the pot to around 6-7 and you're there.
-You want to scoop the mids a touch, pull back.
-Warn the tone a bit, turn up.
+We removed this resistor from the circuit and replaced it with a much more versatile 10k pot.
+You now have the ability to adjust this frequency range without compromising the original tone.

-2) As mentioned above, the original circuit was somewhat bright.
-Many people used to pull the chassis and clip the bright cap allowing a darker tone from their amp.
+2) Many people used to pull the chassis and clip the bright cap allowing a darker tone from their amp.
 Others, on the other hand, liked it bright.
 We've eliminated the trouble by including a "bright cap defeat" switch.
 Flip it to Bright for the original tone, or flip it to dark to essentially "clip the bright cap."

-3) Also included is a very nifty reverb dwell control which is on the rear of the chassis.
-Obviously, this too was omitted on the original circuit, but it comes in quite handy for adjusting the amount of decay the reverb has.
-Nice!
+3) Also included is a reverb dwell control on the rear of the chassis.
+It comes in handy for adjusting the amount of decay the reverb has.